-I saw Mrs. Walters r about 20 years ago, and she was so proud of my accomplishments as a teacher, and she was delighted that I had followed her path and became an English teacher.
+I saw Mrs. Walters about 20 years ago, and she was so proud of both my accomplishments as a teacher, that I had followed her path and became an English teacher.
 I told her that she was one of the people who had influenced my life, and she was pleased.

 Teachers are so underrated in society, yet they do so much to shape young people.
 I am grateful that Dr. Margaret Walters was my teacher.
 I am grateful that I had the chance to tell her how much I valued her.
 I am grateful that she made me become a better teacher.
 "A teacher affects eternity; he can never tell where his influence stops."
 Henry Adams